pedroagont/cancun-beach-simulator/README.md

 - Real-time multiplayer support with **Socket.IO**.
 - Interactable NPCs with AI-generated responses.
 - Dynamic environment:
-  - Ocean waves, sand, streets, palm trees, and beach umbrellas.
+  - Ocean, sand, streets, palm trees, and beach umbrellas.
   - Iconic colorful **Cancún letters** as a backdrop.
 - Player tracking stored in **PostgreSQL**.
 - Works on **desktop** and **mobile**.